Blackzxy/LoGAH/README.md

 var = self.model(**tokenizer("Hello, my dog is cute", return_tensors="pt")).logits
 ```
 in order to support language models.
 We provided the modified `graph.py` in `ghn3` folder for your convenience.

+> Note that: It could be a large file when generating the original datasets, one solution is to generate a similar dataset with smaller models sizes, and in the corresponding `trainer.py` you randomly generate the original size of model for training.
+Refer to the commented code in `trainer.py` for more details.

 ## LoGAH
 We provide the LoGAH in `nn.py` in `ghn3` folder, where we introduce the low-rank decoder, as well as the modified `trainer.py` for our paper.
 We also modify the `config.py` in `ppuda` by adding the hyperparameter such as `--lora_r` used in LoGAH.
 The trainer for GPT-1K datasets is shown in `trainer_gpt2.py`.